-What causes the driveway to crack?
+What causes the uneven concrete driveway?

 There are a few different reasons your driveway could crack, but most are easy to fix.
 Here are the main culprits: